orakaro/rainbowstream/docs/index.rst

 -  ``IMAGE_MAX_HEIGHT``: max height of image in '-iot'/'--image-on-term' mode.

+-  ``STREAM_DELAY``: seconds to wait before displaying another tweet, will drop all tweets while waiting.
+This value can be used to slow down the stream.

 -  ``USER_DOMAIN``: user URL of Twitter Streaming API.

 -  ``PUBLIC_DOMAIN``: public URL of Twitter Streaming API.